-5 i.e. Wild beasts, whose teeth would be the death, and bellies the sepulchres, of those miserable condemned men.
+• i. e.
+Wild beasts, whose teeth would be the death, and bellies the sepulchres, of those miserable condemned men.

-"Finding this to be the case, I and this Babulus thought of the following subtle stratagem.
-We brought to our lodging a bear which surpassed the rest in fatness of body, as if we intended to prepare it for food, and having perfectly stripped the skin from the flesh, and carefully preserved all his nails, the head of the beast being also left entire, so far as to the confine of the neck; we attenuate the whole hide by diligently scraping it, and sprinkling it with ashes reduced to a fine powder, expose it to the sun to be dried.
-And while it is purified by the heat of that celestial fire, we, in the meantime, being powerfully fattened with the muscular flesh of the bear, made those of the troop that were present take the following oath: viz., that one of our number who excelled the rest, not so much in strength of body as in fortitude, and who especially should undertake this voluntarily, should assume the form of a bear, being covered with that skin, and that also, being brought into the house of Demochares, he should afford to us an easy entrance through the gate, in the opportune silence of the night. transformation encouraged many of our most valiant associates to engage in the undertaking; and Thrasyleon, being elected by the suffrages of the band in preference to the rest, adventured the peril of that doubtful machine [the hide of the bear.] now, with a serene countenance, he concealed himself in the hide, which was now pliable and tractable through its softness.
+we attenuate the whole hide by diligently scraping it, and sprinkling it with ashes reduced to a fine powder. expose it to the sun to be dried.
+And while it is purified by the heat of that celestial fire, we, in the meantime, being powerfully fattened with the muscular flesh of the bear, made those of the troop that were -present take the following oath; viz. that one of our number who excelled the rest, not so much in strength of body as in fortitude. and who especially should undertake this voluntarily, should assume the form of a bear, being covered with that skin, and that also, being brought into the house of Demochares, he should afford to us an easy entrance through the gate, in the opportune silence of the night.
+This crafty transformation encouraged many of our most valiant associates to engage in the undertaking; and Thrasyleon, being elected by the suffrages of the band in preference to the rest, adventured the peril of that doubtful machine [the hide of the bear.]
+And now, with a serene countenance, he concealed himself in the hide. which was now pliable and tractable through its softness.
 Then we sewed up the extreme parts with a fine seam, and covered the opening of it, though very narrow, with a multitude of surrounding hairs.
 We also put the head of Thrasyleon into the skin, near the throat, in which the neck of the beast had been cut off.
-And having left small holes about the nostrils and eyes, for the purpose of respiration, we enclosed our most brave associate, who was now entirely made a brute, in a cage which we bought for a small sum of money, into which he hastily crept with constant vigour of mind6.
+And having left small holes about the nostrils and eyes, for the purpose of respiration, we enclosed our most brave associate, who was now entirely made a brute, in a cage which we bought for a small sum of money, into which he hastily crept with constant vigour of mind'.
 Thus, the first principles of the fallacy being begun, we proceeded as follows to the rest:

-6 In the original, quam constanti vigore festinus irrepsit ipse, which the Delphine editors erroneously interpret, in quam celeviter se penetravit alacri impetu.
+' In the original, quam constanti vigore festinus irrepsit ipse, which the Delphine editors erroneously interpret, in quam celeriter se penetravit alacri impetu.
 For irrepsit cannot be explained by penetravit, nor constanti vigore by alacri impetu.
 These editors, however, are generally right in their interpretation; but they sometimes needlessly, and sometimes erroneously, substitute other words for those of Apuleius.